-Trauma surgeons are doctors who have years of training in trauma surgery.
-A trauma surgeon is in the hospital 24 hours a day.
-They will oversee the total care of you or your family member in the hospital.
-They regularly visit patients to check on their progress and coordinate with other members of the trauma team.
+Trauma surgeons are doctors who have years of Trauma Nurse Coordinators (TNCs) are registered training in trauma surgery.
+A trauma surgeon is in the nurses with experience in emergency medicine, hospital 24 hours a day.
+They will oversee the total critical care, and/or trauma.
+The TNCs ensure all care of you or your family member in the hospital. trauma patients receive care that is standardized by They regularly visit patients to check on their the American College of Surgeons and monitors the progress and coordinate with other members of the guality of care that patients receive during hospitaltrauma team. ization.